 The main differences are:

-The whole area of alternative medicine is becoming more main-stream in western society as a means for people to take care of their health, for reasons including:
+The whole area of alternative medicine is becoming more main-stream in Western society as a means for people to take care of their health, for reasons including:

 Choosing a natural therapy

 There are many different natural therapies to choose from and deciding which one to use can seem confusing.
-There are similarities between certain therapies like herbalism and Chinese herbalism and this can increase confusion..
+There are similarities between certain therapies like herbalism and Chinese herbalism and this can increase confusion.

-Word of mouth recommendations can really help you decide which therapy to use.
-Ideally you need to find a practitioner who has experience of working with others that suffer from endometriosis.
+Word of mouth recommendations can really help you decide which natural treatment to use.
+Ideally you need to find a practitioner who has experience of working with other women that suffer from endometriosis.
+Some of the best natural therapies that have had success with endometriosis includes herbalism, homeopathy, acupuncture and nutritional therapy.

 To learn more about the different alternative and natural therapies that can help endometriosis read here This gives you a description of the most common and regularly used therapies.